The Modernization of Convention 108, Amended Privacy Rules

 What are the rights of data subjects under the modernized Convention 108?

-- The right for data subjects to request and access an electronic copy of their personal information.
+- The right of data subjects to request and access an electronic copy of their personal information.

 - The right to obtain knowledge in relation to the underlying reason for which their personal information has been processed.